Lyuboo/Cpp-exarcises-from-Softuni/README.md

 # Cpp-exarcises-from-Softuni
-All exarcises form the course C++ Programming at SoftUni
+All exarcises of the course C++ Programming at SoftUni